FCLE (Remote)

 1. You must be available on the day and time of the scheduled appointment to take the test.

-3. The exam will begin once check-in has been completed.
+6. The exam will begin once check-in has been completed.
 Excessively late arrivals may not be allowed to test and may be required to request a new appointment.

-4. A valid, unexpired form of identification is required to be admitted for testing.
-Listed below are the acceptable forms of identification:
+7. A valid, unexpired form of identification is required to be admitted for testing.
+Lack of proper identification at the time of check-in will result in denial of admission to the test session.

 • Government-issued driver's license